 Important essential items to pack for Aruba

-When getting ready for Aruba, there are certain items that would be devastating to forget at home.
-With this in mind, let’s start off our packing list with 10 essentials.
-These 10 items should be the first things you make sure you have in your suitcase, purse, and/or carry-on!
+When preparing for Aruba, there are certain items that would be devastating to forget, like your passport, driver’s license, or credit card.
+With this in mind, let’s start our packing list with ten essentials.
+These ten things to remember to bring on vacation should be the first items you make sure to have in your suitcase, purse, or carry-on!

-If you’re planning to spend large parts of your day outside, you’ll want to pack a portable power bank for your phone.
-This way, you can charge your phone while lounging by the pool or at the beach!
-I personally use the Anker PowerCore 10000 Portable Charger.
-Moreover, double-check that you’ve packed all plug-in chargers for your devices.
-Don’t forget a phone charger, camera charger, laptop charger, and maybe even an electric toothbrush charger!
+This way, you can charge your phone while enjoying the pool or beach.
+Our favorite is the Anker PowerCore 10000 Portable Charger.
+Additionally, make sure you pack all plug-in chargers for your devices, including a phone charger, camera charger, laptop charger, and possibly even an electric toothbrush charger.

-If you’re American, you won’t need to worry about packing a converter or adapter.
-Conveniently, Aruba has the same voltage standard of 110V and the plugs are almost always the same as used in the United States (type A and B).
+Fortunately, if you’re American, you won’t need to worry about packing a converter or adapter; Aruba has the same voltage standard of 110V, and the plugs are almost always the same as those used in the United States (type A and B).

 Cash in USD